-The Tiger Missing Link Foundation, an Ohio organization founded by the Werner family in 1995 received its official charter in April of 1996.
-The purpose of the Tiger Missing Link Foundation was to start documenting tigers in captivity outside of accredited zoos.
+The organization was originally founded as Tiger Missing Link Foundation, an Ohio non-profit corporation by the Werner family in 1995 received its official charter in April of 1996.
+The purpose of the Foundation was to start documenting tigers in captivity outside of accredited zoos.
 The first tiger that Werner had acquired participated in the first genetic testing of tigers through the National Institute of Health (NIH) and the results astonished everyone.
 The tiger turned out to be an Indochinese tiger, a species of tiger that not many zoos even have.
 This led to the theory that we cannot discard tigers that are being kept in captivity; whether in sanctuaries, small zoos or in private hands, and label them as generic or "junk" tigers.
 "These captive tigers are more genetically diverse than both wild tigers and those located within the nation's zoos.
 If we are going to save a species from becoming extinct, we must look at every individual out there that represents that species because every tiger matters" (Brian Werner 1995).

 Subsequently, Werner realized that the exotic market boom of the late 1980s through 1990s was leading to a significant number of big cats being abandoned, abused, neglected and displaced.